- Development Costs Based on the Types of AI Agents

 Q. How much does it cost to build an AI system?

-A. The cost of developing an AI system varies widely based on its complexity, data needs, and deployment infrastructure:
+A. AI agent development costs vary widely based on its complexity, data needs, and deployment infrastructure:

 - Basic AI agents: $10,000 – $50,000